RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

     ![Start Charge Dispute Case Variables]({% image_path start-chargedispute-case-variables.png %}){:width="600px"}

-1. Access your busines central;

-2. Under `Menu` -> `Manage`, select `Process instances`.
-You should see as many cases as you created from the Showcase app.

-3. Click on the process instance so you can see its details.

 ## Validating your case using Case Management Showcase App

-The platform also provides a _Case Management Showcase_ application, which is an **example** of how a custom Case Management dashboard could be composed.
+The platform provides a _Case Management Showcase_ application, which is an **example** of how a custom Case Management dashboard could be composed.
 Let's test your process using it.

 1. Open this application by clicking on the _Application Launcher_ button on the top right of the screen.
 Next, click on _Case Management Showcase_.